dterbah/gopm/README.md

 #### Use custom commands

-If you want to use custom commands with this CLI, you can add these directly in the `gopm.json` file in the `script` section.
+If you want to use custom commands with this CLI, you can add these directly in the `gopm.json` file in the `scripts` section.
 When a project is created, few default commands are directly created.